 - 1 tsp active dry yeast

 - 1½ cups room temperature water

-- Combine flour, salt and yeast in a large bowl and stir to combine.
+- Combine flour, salt, and yeast in a large mixing bowl and stir to combine.

 - Add water and mix well.
 The dough will be hard to stir and shaggy, not smooth like traditional bread dough.

-- Cover with a towel and let rise overnight, 8-18 hours.
-The dough will bubble and rise.
+- Cover with a towel and let rise overnight, 8 to 18 hours.
+The sticky dough will bubble and rise.

 - When you're ready to make bread, flour your hands and your working surface and turn the dough out.
 Without kneading the dough, gently form it into a ball.
 Cover with a towel and allow to rest for one hour.**

 - When the dough has rested for an hour, and the pot has preheated, remove the pot from the oven.
-Carefully lift the dough from the surface and place into the pot.
-If your pot is stainless steel and not lined, you can line it with parchment paper first.
+Carefully lift the dough from the surface and place it into the pot.
+If your pot is stainless steel and not lined, you can line it with a piece of parchment paper first.

 - Replace the lid and place the pot back in the oven.
 Bake for 30 minutes with the lid on.

-- Remove the lid and bake for another 15 minutes, or until the top is golden-medium brown.
+- Carefully remove the lid and bake for another 15 minutes, or until the top is golden brown.

 - Allow to cool completely (at least 30 minutes in a spot where air can flow freely above and below).

 To cut the tops out, cut like you would the top out of a pumpkin: angle a sharp, serrated knife both down and in towards the center of the loaf.
 Take care not to cut too far down, otherwise, you'll poke a hole through to the bottom.
 Cut out the top and either serve, reserve for homemade croutons or breadcrumbs.